General Product Information

 If I don't have a Registered Agent, can I still be sued?Not having a registered agent to accept service of process does not mean that the business cannot be sued.
 What it does mean is that the court can obtain jurisdiction in another manner, but the business may not have timely notice of the lawsuit and will not be able to mount a defense.

-How do I appoint CT as my Registered Agent?You can easily appoint CT Corporation as your Registered Agent using our online tool.
+How do I appoint CT as my Registered Agent?You can easily appoint CT Corporation as your Registered Agent.
 The checkout process takes less than 10 minutes and you will immediately receive the agent address.
 Our compliance specialists are also available on the phone to answer your questions and assist with your registered agent needs.

 Can you serve as your own registered agent?Although individuals can serve as a registered agent in some states, there are significant responsibilities.
 Failure to perform the duties of a Registered Agent successfully can have serious adverse consequences for the business.
 For example, the improper handling of a service of process may eventually result in a default judgment.